WebAhead5/Coronews/README.md

 # Todo

 - Add a search bar - form?
+- rearrange the articles to more suite desktop mode

 - redesign to match googlenews
 - Readme file - user journey
 - Articles in time order